darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 ---
-title: F# for Dark developers
+title: F# for Darklang developers
 ---

-This guide aims to introduce you to enough F# contribute to Dark, assuming you already know Dark.
+This guide aims to introduce you to enough F# contribute to Darklang, assuming you already know Darklang.

 ## Some simple F\# code

-Dark and F# are very similar.
+Darklang and F# are very similar.
 Here's an example function in F#:

 ```fsharp
 let someFunction (intArgument : int) : string =